The Wake County Department of Emergency Medical Services is responsible for the provision of EMS throughout Wake County.

 professional development staff and administrative support staff.

-The Department of EMS is currently headed by Interim Director Christopher Colangelo.
+The Department of EMS is headed by Dr. Jose Cabanas, who serves as both EMS System Director and Medical Director.

-The system responded to about 90,000 requests for service in 2014.
+The EMS system responded to about 90,000 requests for service in 2014.
 A combination of duo-paramedic and paramedic/EMT ambulances are supported by Advanced Practice Paramedics and District Chiefs for field response.
+Wake County EMS marks 40 years of service in 2016.

 Wake County EMS is a data-driven system and regularly participates in research to determine a multitude of strategic approaches to emergency medical care.
 Here is a partial list of papers, abstracts, reports and other documents in which the Wake County EMS Department or members of Wake County EMS have participated.